Decentralized Reliability Estimation for Low Latency Mixnets: Reliability Estimation Protocols

-{\bf Communication complexity.} For $t$ measurement packets, and assuming the number of layers of the mix-net $L$ is constant (in practice $L=3$), the scheme requires $O( t \log t)$ broadcasts when using Merkle trees for tag-commitments.
+{\bf Communication complexity.} For $n$ measurement packets, the overhead consists of transmitting these $n$ packets through the mixnet and performing $O(n \log n)$ broadcasts when Merkle trees are used for tag-commitments.
+In Appendix~\ref{sec:eval-overhead} we estimate the overhead incurred in a practical deployment.

-{\bf Privacy.} Aside from the total number of packets sent in an epoch on behalf of each credential, which is already available to a network adversary, the scheme does not reveal any other information about the clients.
-Note that credentials are not linkable to each other, nor to long-term client subscriptions or identities, and thus cannot be exploited for long-term profiling of client activity volume.
-Note also the tradeoff between credential size (in terms of number of packets $S_c$) and privacy: a smaller $S_c$ better disaggregates usage by a single client, while incurring more overhead in terms of credential verification (as more small credentials need to be verified when sending a large number of packets).
-Ideally, credentials have a size $S_c$ that is easily consumed within a single epoch.
+{\bf Privacy.} The scheme does not reveal any information about clients' packet routes or destinations, given that revealed measurement packets contain no client payloads and are addressed to random destinations.
+Only the total number of packets generated per credential is required, and this information is already observable by a network adversary monitoring the connection between a client and its gateway.
+Credentials are unlinkable to each other, disaggregating clients' activities over time.
+Note the tradeoff between credential size (in terms of number of packets $S_c$) and privacy: a smaller $S_c$ provides finer-grained disaggregation of usage per client but incurs greater overhead for credential issuance and verification, as more credentials must be handled for the same packet volume.
+Ideally, credentials should have a size $S_c$ that is typically consumed within a single epoch.